 Quality food at a reasonable price.
 The restaurant has a light, airy feel and a bit of a buzz about it.
 The Mediterranean cuisine is not tied to one nation and includes dishes such as lamb shank and also pan-fried salmon.

 Address: 150 Southampton Row, London WC1B 5AN. | Hours: Daily 12 noon to 9.00 pm, Sat | €€

 - Founded in 1753, it’s the world’s first national public museum with free admission for all.

 - The museum has over eight million artifacts in its collection

 - The collection spans two million years.

 - In recent years it has competed with the Tate Modern as the UK’s most popular visitor attraction.
-But now it is the most popular, with 5.9 million visitors (before the pandemic).
+But now it is the most popular, with 5.9 million visitors.

 - Egyptian exhibits are amongst the most popular.
 The Tutankamen Exhibition of 1972 drew record attendances.
 However, the Rosetta Stone, another Egyptian artefact, has proved the most popular over the centuries.

 - In the Japanese Galleries you will find a full-size replica of a traditional Japanese tea house